North Korea test-fires ICBM with range to strike entire US - NewsBreak

 Malaysia's hung election crisis drags out as party dithers

-KUALA LUMPUR, Malaysia — (AP) — Malaysia's longest-ruling coalition said Monday it has not decided which bloc to support after weekend elections left neither with enough seats to form a government on its own, and it would ask the nation's king to give it more time.
-The National...
+KUALA LUMPUR, Malaysia (AP) — Malaysia’s longest-ruling coalition said Monday it has not decided which bloc to support after weekend elections left neither with enough seats to form a government on its own, and it would ask the nation’s king to give it more time.
+The National Front’s announcement is set to prolong election uncertainty.
+King Sultan Abdullah Sultan Ahmad Shah set a 2 p.m. deadline for political leaders to submit their choice for prime minister and an alliance that represents a parliamentary majority.
+Opposition leader Anwar Ibrahim’s reformist bloc secured 82 seats in the federal Parliament, far short...

+It’s not just Qatar hoping we now ‘put politics aside’.
+It’s the hypocritical west, too

+The 2022 World Cup was supposed to herald the arrival of Qatar, already an economic powerhouse, into the international arena as a legitimate cultural and political player.
+But so far, the opposite has happened.
+In an epic backfiring, all it seems to have achieved is focusing attention on the country’s abusive treatment of migrant workers and repression of LGBTQ+ people and women.
+Everything in Sunday’s opening ceremony – which the BBC remarkably chose not to broadcast, focusing instead on all that was wrong with Qatar 2022 – felt coloured by the buildup, precipitating an overall sense of enforced joyfulness.
+Even the generic welcoming words from the Qatari sovereign felt pared-back and pointed.

 Comments / 0